-l, [insert full name], am:
+I, [insert full name], am:

-Tick as appropriate
+7 īck as appropriate

-an office cer involved in the management
+an officer involved in the management

-a Pens sion Fund Committee Member
+■ a Pension Fund Committee Member

-a Pens sion Board Member
+■ a Pension Board Member 0

-appropria Borough ondon Borough of Hackney Pension Fund and I set out below under the ste headings my interests, which I am required to declare under the London of Hackney Pension Fund Conflicts of Interest Policy.
-I have put "none" ave no such interests under any heading.
+of the London Borough of Hackney Pensi appropriate headings my interests, which Borough of Hackney Pension Fund Confl where I have no such interests under any I am required to declare under the London icts of Interest Policy.
+I have put "none"

-(please li sibilities or other interests that could result in a conflict of interest st and continue on a separate sheet if necessary):
+Responsibilities or other interests that (please list and continue on a separate sl

-1. Relati
+1. Relating to me

-u.
-Responsibilities relating to an employer in the pension fund
+a.
+Responsibilities relating to an e mployer in the pension fund

 b.
 Membership of the LGPS

-C. Other (see examples)
+c.
+Other (see examples)

-2. Relating to family members or close colleagues

-a.
-Responsibilities relating to an employer in the pension fund
+Relating to family members or close co a.
+Responsibilities relating to an el

 b.
 Membership of the LGPS

 c.
 Other (see examples)

 Undertaking:

-I declare that I understand my responsibilities under the London Borough of Had Pension Fund Conflicts of Interest Policy.
-I undertake to notify the Head of Find

-Services of any changes in the information set out above.
+I declare that I understand my responsibilities under the London Borough of Hackney Pension Fund Conflicts of Interest Policy.
+I undertake to notify the Head of Financial Services of any changes in the information set out above.

 Signed

 Date

-Name (CAPITAL LETTERS)
+Name(CAPITAL LETTERS)

-Position
+,

 Position